neutron-sync/django-easy-logging/README.md

 ### Configuring Loguru

-You can pass in a function that configure Loguru.
+You can pass in a function that configures Loguru.

 **Example:**